 What is split year treatment?

-Normally, if you are resident in the UK for any part of a tax year you will be taxed as a UK resident for the whole of the tax year.
-However, there are special rules which may apply to you if you come from abroad to live or work in the UK.
-These special rules split the tax year into a UK part, when you are taxed as a UK resident, and an overseas part, when you are taxed as a non-UK resident.
+Technically, you are either resident or non-resident for the whole tax year.
+However, there are special rules which may apply to you if you arrive in or leave the UK in the year.
+These rules split the tax year into a UK part, when you are taxed as a UK resident, and an overseas part, when you are taxed as a non-UK resident.

 These special rules are contained in law, under the Statutory Residence Test (SRT).
-The detailed guidance can be found on the GOV.UK website in chapter 5 of RDR3.
+The detailed guidance can be found on the GOV.UK website in section 5 of RDR3.

 What is the effect of split year treatment?

-For example, if you are eligible for split year treatment and you come to the UK on 1 July 2017, your residence position for the purposes of calculating your income tax liability in 2017/18 will be as follows.
-You will be treated as not resident for the period from 6 April 2017 to 30 June 2017 and you will be treated as a UK resident for the period from 1 July 2017 to 5 April 2018.
+For example, if you are eligible for split year treatment and you come to the UK on 1 July 2018, your residence position for the purposes of calculating your income tax liability in 2018/19 will be as follows: you will be treated as not resident for the period from 6 April 2018 to 30 June 2018 and you will be treated as a UK resident for the period from 1 July 2018 to 5 April 2019.